findologic/libflexport/README.md

 All versions will most likely remain available for as long as the infrastructure to do so exists.

-Development for 3.X is conducted on the branch `master` with `develop` serving as target branch between releases.
+Development for 2.X is conducted on the branch `master` with `develop` serving as target branch between releases.

-Bug maintenance for 2.X is conducted on the branch `2.X` with `develop_2.X` serving as target branch between releases.

 Bug maintenance for 1.X is conducted on the branch `1.X` with `develop_1.X` serving as target branch between releases.